We require a primary dental qualification from a recognised institution and at least two years' experience in general professional practice.

-Oral and Maxillofacial Surgery is the specialty concerned with the diagnosis and management of diseases, injuries and defects affecting the mouth, jaws, face and neck.
+Our three-year MSc (Clin) Oral and Maxillofacial Surgery course enables dentists to train in the specialty concerned with the diagnosis and management of diseases, injuries and defects affecting the mouth, jaws, face and neck.

-All programmes are based on the speciality of oral surgery but within the wider context of maxillofacial surgery.
-The three-year programme provides specialist oral surgery clinical training.

-Students undertake minor oral surgery under supervision, carried out under local anaesthesia, conscious sedation and general anaesthesia.
-They also attend theatre to assist and observe major surgery.
-Students attend consultation clinics, trauma clinics, ward rounds and carry out ward duties.
+All units are based on the speciality of oral surgery, but within the wider context of maxillofacial surgery.
+You will undertake minor oral surgery under supervision, carried out under local anaesthesia, conscious sedation and general anaesthesia.
+You will also attend theatre to assist and observe major surgery and attend consultation clinics, trauma clinics, ward rounds and carry out ward duties.

-- Students attend weekly interactive seminars lead by school senior staff and some invited guest speakers.
-Some of these have actor patients present to allow students to rehearse their clinical skills.
+You will attend weekly interactive seminars led by senior staff and invited guest speakers.
+Some of these have actor patients present to allow you to rehearse your clinical skills.

 Information for international students

 Students whose first language is not English require one of the following: